Sauna Cost Guide: Operating Costs, Power Use & Value Overview

 Monthly Household Electricity Impact

-Even with frequent use, most homeowners report that sauna usage adds roughly the same electricity cost as running a dishwasher several times per week.
+Even with frequent use, many households find that sauna usage adds roughly the same electricity cost as running a dishwasher several times per week.
 The actual increase depends on:

 - Heater wattage